The processes companies use to attract and retain customers are most commonly referred to as the buyer's journey and the customer journey.

 Make them laugh, make them think, help them use your product and service better, educate them, enrich their lives, and inspire them with your brand's values and actions.

-However, you choose to establish loyalty, motivate word-of-mouth marketing using the customer journey, fuel your efforts with authentic, valuable, and unique content created specifically for your customer personas.
+However, you choose to establish loyalty, motivate word-of-mouth marketing using the customer journey, and fuel your efforts with authentic, valuable, and unique content created specifically for your customer personas.

 - Product tips